Duncan-Haywood/DeepSEA-SHARCQ/src/infrastructure/README.md

 ### frontend stack
-- amplify react code from figma - simple.
+- dash code from docker container uvicorn server
 - calls rest api on two buttons for folder upload and download
-- buttons call code to get signed url, then post/get to url.
+- buttons call code to get signed url, then post/get folder to url.
 - sign in and sign up functionality for authentication
 - badge for uploading/processing/completed
 ### unzip app stack: